freelancefullstackdev/react-admin-dashboard/README.md

 Welcome to react admin dashboard

 To clone this repo:
-use following command in git bash
+use following command in git bash:

 $ git clone https://github.com/freelancefullstackdev/react-admin-dashboard.git

 after cloning the repom go to the 'react-admin-dashboard' directory